Did you know that the time spent by Engineers on searching for information has increased by 13% since 2002?

 So what is going to be a perfect solution to this problem?

 Well, do you know that companies which invest in employee training enjoy a higher margin of profit than companies which don’t?
 Do I say that you need to spoon feed every employee with what is in your brain?
 Obviously, that’s impossible, and that is not going to solve the time constraint instead it would make it worse.
+In the past people used open source wiki software like Dokuwiki, Mediawiki which are bulky and hard to use / setup or costly enterprise wiki solutions like confluence wiki which is a monthly fee / user kinna platform.
+Now, we have Helpie to help you create a wiki, a self hosted wiki.

 Hopefully, there is a tool which plays a crucial role, and it is a lifesaver for this problem.
 It is known as the Internal Wiki.
 Having an internal wiki will make sure that all your new employees will have access to the necessary information and by making sure that they are well provided will improve your company’s profit much better than before.